Robinh0/indeed-linkedin-scraper-categorizer/README.md

 ![image](https://github.com/user-attachments/assets/bab1f00a-3e9e-4cf4-9f93-7438ace584dd)

-This project is still a work in progress.
-Next steps are to enable the app on aws-lambda so that the scrape can be called with a post-request.
-The return value would be the link where the completed file can be downloaded.
+The scraper runs locally, but is also deployed on AWS and can be called via an API Gateway post request.
+It then activates the ECR image in AWS and runs it with Lambda.
+Still a work in progress, next steps are to create a subclass of the Extractor class, to add functionality for scraping linkedin jobs as well.